Tourism-related shares drag down European stocks, Zodiac slumps

 Travel information firm ForwardKeys said new flight bookings to Paris, one of the world's most visited cities, fell by more than a quarter in the week following attacks there on Nov.
 13 that killed 130 people.

-On the positive side, Volkswagen rose 3.5 percent after its chief executive said late on Monday that the steps needed to fix about 8.5 million Volkswagen cars in Europe fitted with illegal emissions-control software were technically and financially manageable.
-A price target upgrade by UBS to 160 euros from 150 euros also helped.
-(Additional reporting by Danilo Masoni in Milan)
+On the positive side, Volkswagen rose 5 percent after its chief executive said late on Monday that the steps needed to fix about 8.5 million Volkswagen cars in Europe fitted with illegal emissions-control software were technically and financially manageable.
+(Editing by Catherine Evans)